Group sequential designs for negative binomial outcomes: Analyzing group sequential designs with negative binomial outcomes

 Here, $\mathcal{I}_{k}$ is the information level at look $k$.
-This type of distribution is often referred to as the \textit{canonical joint distribution}. \cite{jennison2000group} The asymptotic joint distribution is obtained even though the number of events of a patient at disjunct time periods is dependent.
-It is important to emphasize that estimating the log rates in the Wald-type test statistics with the maximum likelihood estimator and not with the method of moments estimator is mandatory to obtain asymptotically the canonical joint distribution.
-Thus, the critical value $c_{k}$ is calculated by solving \eqref{eq:criticCal} under the assumption of asymptotic normality.
-For $k=1$, the critical value is the $\pi_1$-quantile of a standard normal distribution, i.e. $c_1 = q_{\pi_1}$.\\ It remains to discuss how to determine the significance levels $\pi_{k}$.
-The most common method for allocating the global significance level $\alpha$ to the look specific significance levels $\pi_k$ is the \textit{error spending approach}.\cite{lan1983discrete} An error spending function is a non-decreasing function $f:[0,\infty)\to [0,\alpha]$ with $f(0)=0$ and $f(t)=\alpha$ for $t\geq 1$.
-Then, the significance levels $\pi_k$ at analyses $k=1,2,\ldots, K$ are defined by
+This type of distribution is often referred to as the \textit{canonical joint distribution}. \cite{jennison2000group} The asymptotic joint distribution of the sequence of test statistics follows from the more general result that the canonical joint distribution is the limiting distribution of a sequence of semiparametric efficient test statistics in a semiparametric model. \cite{scharfstein1997semiparametric} This class of models and test statistics includes parametric models and Wald statistics, see the remark on page 1344 in Scharfstein \textit{et al.} (1997). \cite{scharfstein1997semiparametric} The negative binomial model introduced above fulfills this requirement since the random variables $Y_{ijk}$ with $j=1,\ldots, n_i$ and $i=1,2$ are sufficient for the parameter vector $(\beta_1, \beta_2, \phi)$ at data look $k$.
+Thus, the sequence of Wald statistics in the negative binomial model converges in distribution to the canonical joint distribution.
+It is worth highlighting that the asymptotic joint distribution of the sequence of Wald statistics in the negative binomial model also follows from arguments made by Jennison and Turnbull (1997) in their discussion.\cite{jennison1997group} The asymptotic joint distribution is obtained even though the number of events of a patient at disjunct time periods is dependent.
+It is important to emphasize that estimating the log rates in the Wald statistics with the maximum likelihood estimators and not with the method of moments estimators is mandatory to obtain asymptotically the canonical joint distribution.
+With the sequence of Wald statistics asymptotically following the joint canonical distribution, the critical value $c_{k}$ is calculated by solving \eqref{eq:criticCal} under the assumption of asymptotic normality.
+For $k=1$, the critical value is the $\pi_1$-quantile of a standard normal distribution, i.e., $c_1 = q_{\pi_1}$.\\ It remains to discuss how to determine the data look specific type I error rates $\pi_{k}$.
+The most common method for allocating the global type I error rate $\alpha$ is the \textit{error spending approach}.\cite{lan1983discrete} An error spending function is a non-decreasing function $f:[0,\infty)\to [0,\alpha]$ with $f(0)=0$ and $f(t)=\alpha$ for $t\geq 1$.
+Then, the type I error rate $\pi_k$ allocated to data look $k=1,2,\ldots, K$ is defined by

-Here, $\mathcal{I}_{max}$ denotes the prespecified maximum information level at which the final analysis is performed if the trial is not stopped early for efficacy.
+Here, $\mathcal{I}_{max}$ denotes the prespecified maximum information level at which the final data look is performed if the trial is not stopped early for efficacy.